ridz-shothikai/eg-dg/memory-bank/projectbrief.md

-# Project Brief: Engineering Diagram Insights
+# Project Brief: Engineering Insights

 ## 1. Product Overview

-Engineering Diagram Insights is an AI-powered engineering platform for interpreting and analyzing technical diagrams such as blueprints, P&IDs, bridge drawings, and structural schematics.
+Engineering Insights is an AI-powered engineering platform for interpreting and analyzing technical diagrams such as blueprints, P&IDs, bridge drawings, and structural schematics.
 It utilizes Google Cloud Vision for OCR and Gemini 2.0 for natural language processing to extract insights like Bill of Materials (BoM), code compliance checks, diagram comparisons, and enables users to chat in plain English with uploaded diagrams.

 ## 2. Goals and Objectives